 Technical Architecture Summary

-Hoike Technologies — VAT API Toolkit (MTD VAT, Flat Rate–only)
+Hoike Technologies — VAT API Toolkit (MTDfB VAT, Flat Rate–only)

 Scope & HMRC Approval Focus